ONCF has announced the ticket prices for Morocco’s new high speed train. Second-class tickets for Tangier to Casablanca will cost MAD 149-224.

 Rabat – ONCF Director General Mohamed Rabie Khlie said that ticket prices will vary according to the ticket class, date of purchase, date and time of trips, discount cards, and whether the tickets are refundable or flexible.

-Tickets can be purchased up to 3 months prior to the trip.
+Tickets can be purchased up to three months prior to the trip.

 Depending on three peak periods—low, normal, or high—second-class tickets cost MAD 93-139 for Tangier-Kenitra, MAD 115-172 for Tangier-Rabat, and MAD 149-224 for Tangier-Casablanca.